By using our website, you agree to our use of cookies (Visit our privacy policy).

 How To Become A Voice Actor Man Holds Cash Bills 770x400

-You might be wondering how much voice actors make in a year, but it’s tough to estimate the expected salary in such a unique field.
+You might be wondering how much voice actors make in a year.

-While clients are generally willing to pay more for established professionals, new voice actors often struggle to develop their portfolio and attract enough jobs.
+While clients will pay more for established professionals, new voice actors often struggle to develop their portfolio and get the work they want.

-As mentioned above, it’s also important to consider the cost of equipment, coaching, producing demos and anything else you’ll need to get your new career started.
+It’s also important to think about the cost of equipment, coaching, and anything else you’ll need to start your new career.

-Some clients try to take advantage of novice voice actors (and freelancers in other professions) by paying less than a fair wage.
+Some clients try to take advantage of novice voice actors (and other freelancers) by paying less than a fair wage.

-Use industry-standard rate guides like the GVAA guide in the US and Gravy for the Brain in the UK to learn how much to charge clients for voice over projects.
+Use industry-standard rate guides like the GVAA guide (US) and Gravy for the Brain (UK) to come up with estimates for your voice over projects.

 What Equipment Do I Need?